 Barclays US Airways Premier World MasterCard

 There are several offers for this card out there, but not all of them are equal.
 Many require you to make huge balance transfers in order to get the full number of bonus miles.
 Instead, I found a link that offers 40K miles after the first purchase, first year’s fee waived, two discounted companion tickets, and an additional 10K miles with each anniversary.
 I believe it is the best offer out there for this card.
-Although Barclays has a poor reputation for customer service (and in the process of the application they automatically signed me up for stupid magazines I don’t want and tried to get me to pay for a bunch of other stuff), there are reports that this card is churnable in the classic sense, meaning you can apply over and over for the same bonus.
+Although Barclays has a poor reputation for customer service (and in the process of the application they automatically signed me up for stupid magazines I don’t want and tried to get me to pay for a bunch of other stuff), there are reports that you can apply for this card over and over for the same bonus.
 Plus, cardholders get a 5K discount on award redemptions, and US Airways is well known for having discounted tickets to Europe during off-peak seasons.

 American Express Hilton HHonors